DMOZ: Maintenance

 Directory listings were maintained by editors.
-While some editors focus on the addition of new listings, others focus on maintaining the existing listings and some did both.
+While some editors focused on the addition of new listings, others focused on maintaining the existing listings, and some did both.
 This included tasks such as the editing of individual listings to correct spelling and/or grammatical errors, as well as monitoring the status of linked sites.
 Still others went through site submissions to remove spam and duplicate submissions.

 Robozilla was a Web crawler written to check the status of all sites listed in DMOZ.
 Periodically, Robozilla would flag sites which appeared to have moved or disappeared and editors follow up to check the sites and take action.
 This process was critical for the directory in striving to achieve one of its founding goals: to reduce the link rot in web directories.
 Shortly after each run, the sites marked with errors were automatically moved to the unreviewed queue where editors may investigate them when time permits.

-Due to the popularity of DMOZ and its resulting impact on search engine rankings (See PageRank), domains with lapsed registration that were listed on DMOZ attracted domain hijacking, an issue that that was addressed by regularly removing expired domains from the directory.
+Due to the popularity of DMOZ and its resulting impact on search engine rankings (See PageRank), domains with lapsed registration that were listed on DMOZ attracted domain hijacking, an issue that was addressed by regularly removing expired domains from the directory.

 While corporate funding and staff for DMOZ diminished over time, volunteers created editing tools such as linkcheckers to supplement Robozilla, category crawlers, spellcheckers, search tools that directly sift a recent RDF dump, bookmarklets to help automate some editing functions, mozilla based add-ons, and tools that helped work through unreviewed queues.